The Privacy, Data Protection and Cybersecurity Law Review: Germany

 ii General obligations for data controller

 The privacy provisions of the GDPR address data controllers, namely entities that process personal data on their own behalf or commission others to do the same.
-Telemedia service providers as data controller may collect and use personal data only to the extent that the law specifically permits pursuant to Article 6 GDPR.
+Telemedia service providers, as data controllers, may collect and use personal data only to the extent that the law specifically permits pursuant to Article 6 GDPR.

 One relevant legal basis is still the consent according to Article 6(1)(a) GDPR which may be given electronically, provided the data controller ensures that the user of the service declares his or her consent knowingly and unambiguously, the consent is recorded, the user may view his or her consent declaration at any time and the user may withdraw consent at any time with effect for the future.
 These principles accord with Article 7 GDPR, which requires consent to be based on the voluntary and informed decision of the data subject.
-Consent, however, is not always required.
+The information obligations for data controllers are stipulated in Articles 13 and 14 GDPR, according to which they must inform the user, inter alia, about the scope and purpose of the processing of personal data.

-As mentioned before, the focus to justify data processing activities has shifted towards the legitimate interest basis pursuant to Article 6(1)(f) GDPR.
+Since the GDPR has tightened the requirements for obtaining valid consent to process personal information, in practice, the relevance of the consent as legal basis has decreased and shifted to the legitimate interest of the data controller pursuant to Article 6(1)(f) GDPR.
 For this, the data controller must perform a three-part test and identify the legitimate interest, explain the necessity of achieving it and balance the interest against the data subject's interests, rights and freedoms.
 As long as the data subject would reasonably expect the respective processing activities and they have a minimal impact on the individual's privacy, no consent is needed.
 However, similar to the consent, the data subject has the right to object to processing activities based on the legitimate interest at any time according to Article 21(1) GDPR.
 The important difference is that the data controller may continue its processing activities despite the data subject's objection when the data controller can demonstrate compelling legitimate grounds which override the individual's interests, rights and freedoms.

 Moreover, personal data may only be collected for specified purposes the data controller has determined before the collection took place.
 They must not be used for secondary purposes that are incompatible with the collection purpose.
 When verifying the compatibility between the primary collection and the secondary processing purpose, the criteria named in Article 6(4) GDPR are of paramount importance.